crystals82/CourseProject/README.md

 Prasanna Kumar:
 1. Coordinated the tweepy API access for initial proof of concepts
-2. Coordinated Project progrss report & overview to list down different tasks involved in the application design & build
+2. Coordinated Project progress report & overview to list down different tasks involved in the application design & build
 3. Built & tested code for sentiment analysis using text blob and retrieved subjectivity, polarity scores for various tweets
 4. Data collection for prediction terms (BoW), Sentiment analysis
 5. Extensive testing of the application for training the model and recording the prediction outcomes